bchoi13/CyberProjects/OpenVAS Vulnerabilty Management/README.md

    ![image](https://github.com/user-attachments/assets/1706c19f-eec4-4ac0-87af-2b8869eccd62)

    - Create the Database: Open the file with notepad.
-We will need to use below settings to create a databse with MySQL on XAMPP
+We will need to use below settings to create a database with MySQL on XAMPP
      ``` txt
      $_DVWA[ 'db_database' ] = getenv('DB_DATABASE') ?: 'dvwa';
      $_DVWA[ 'db_user' ]     = getenv('DB_USER') ?: 'dvwa';